 This bio exists as a historical reference.
-Tyrone Bell is no longer involved with the Shenandoah University football program.
+Tyrone Bell was an assistant coach at Shenandoah University from 2008-11.

 Towson University graduate Tyrone Bell returns for his fourth year on the Hornets defensive staff.